microsoft/Phi-3CookBook/md/06.E2ESamples/E2E_Phi-3-Embedding_Images_with_CLIPVision.md

 ## Integrating the Phi Family of Models

-Integrating the Phi-3 model with the provided code example involving CLIP can indeed be challenging as Dongdong said, especially when considering different vision encoders.
+Integrating the Phi-3 model with the provided code example involving CLIP can indeed be challenging, especially when considering different vision encoders.

 Here's a brief overview of how you might approach this: